 Check the memory card

-It’s a long shot, but memory card issues can also trigger this error.
-Try inserting your SD card into a computer to check if it’s working properly and the system can read and write files off the card.
+It’s a long shot, but memory card issues can trigger this error.
+Try inserting your SD card into a computer to check if it’s working properly and if the system can read and write files off the card.
 You can also try another card in your camera and check if the error reappears.

 Send it to Canon